andreu-vall/advent-of-code-2022/README.md

 ## 02. Assembly
 Has routines and operations on registers.
-Needs quite a lot of jumps, but at least has divison with reminder
+Needs quite a lot of jumps, but at least has divison with remainder for modular arithmetic

 ## 03. Fortran
 FORmula TRANslation